 7-9 hours of sleep not only allows you to perform at your physical peak the following day, but improves your ability to recover and learn new motor skills.

 In fact, Dr. Matthew Walker shows in Why We Sleep that it's not physical skills practice that makes perfect, but practice with sleep that makes perfect for any new motor skill you want to become great at.

-That means 8+ hours a night of sleep will greatly improve my performance results when it comes to weight lifting, Aikido training, and clarinet practice!
+That means 8+ hours of sleep per night has become my primary goal when it comes to improving my movement skills like weight lifting, Aikido training, and clarinet practice!
 Thanks sleep!